Before you make your big move – check out our ultimate area vetting guide

 No need to be salty, check that local authority

 Look, we’ve all had some work done here and there and there’s nothing wrong with an extension shall we say.
-But a whole new industrial project could sway your decision from yes yes yes to an oh boy no. Take a cheeky look on the local authority’s website to find out ahead of time if your shiny new postcode is planning any big changes in the near future.
+But a whole new industrial project could sway your decision from yes yes yes to an oh boy no. Our area vetting guide recommends taking a cheeky look on the local authority’s website to find out ahead of time if your shiny new postcode is planning any big changes in the near future.
 Hey, a whole new Aldi might float your boat, while a new and improved bus route could take things further instead of stopping you in your tracks.
 Don’t forget to check for any Council Tax changes that will also be detailed here – major detective vibes.
 We’re in for no surprises.

 Finsbury Park: Ride before you buy